kevinpeckham/sveltekit-typescript-tailwind-pug-starter/README.md

 &nbsp;

-### Svelte Element Attributes and Callbacks Using Pug
+### B. Svelte Element Attributes and Callbacks Using Pug

 Pug encodes everything inside an element attribute to html entities, so `attr="{foo && bar}"` becomes `attr="foo &amp;&amp; bar"`.
 To prevent this from happening, instead of using the `=` operator use `!=` which won't encode your attribute value: